 - In a bowl, combine the oat flour, all purpose flour, baking powder and a few pinches of salt and pepper.
 Mix well.

 - In another bowl, whisk the eggs with a fork.
-Add the cottage cheese, mashed butternut squash, cheddar cheese, parmesan cheese and milk.
+Add the cottage cheese, mashed butternut squash, milk, cheddar cheese and parmesan cheese.
 Whisk until the cottage cheese is relatively well incorporated, although some lumps are perfectly fine.

 - Pour the dry ingredients (the flour mixture) into the wet ingredients (the egg mixture).
 Mix until just combined.
-While the batter should be quite thick, add a splash of milk if it seems too dry.
 Gently stir in the macaroni.

 - Preheat a skillet over medium-low heat.
 Grease with cooking oil spray, and then add a scant ¼ cup of batter for each pancake.
 Use the back of a spoon to shape the pancakes into circles.